aionlux/toTET/README.md

 sudo make training-install
 ```

-We hahe to download some traineddata:
+We have to download some traineddata:

 ```bash
 cd /usr/local/share/tessdata